doublebyte1/keynotes/dataingest/PITCHME.md

 <!-- - Lead by Tufts University along with Harvard . |
 #- The Data Ingest API was designed as a component of the OGP | -->

 <img src="assets/logos2.png" width="30%">

 ---?image=assets/screenshot_ogp.png&size=auto 90%

+---
+## The OGP mission?

+- Core members are universities with large geospatial data collections and diverse infrastructures.
+- Work together to develop open source software, to share metadata and data (via OGC services), and to identify best practices.

 ---?image=assets/ogp_architecture.png&size=auto 90%